Andrea has a background in Myers-Briggs and Western astrology. She mostly writes about relationships.

 Lessons From Neptune as a Ruling Planet

 In astrology, those under Neptune's influence have a depth that is hard for others to see or grasp.
-The planet rules the sign of Pisces, which is the last sign of the zodiac and is the mutable sign of water.
+The planet rules the sign of Pisces, the last sign of the zodiac and the mutable sign of water.
 Those with a lot of Pisces in their natal chart are considered dreamy, intuitive, mysterious, imaginative, wise, amicable, and maybe a little delusional.

 Some Basics About Neptune's Influence

 - Neptune is the planet of spiritual development.